input-output-hk/marlowe-cardano/marlowe-apps/Scaling.md

 # Application for Scale Testing of Marlowe Runtime

-To run multiple contracts for multiple wallets, set environment variables to the hosts and ports for the  Runtime instances, and on the command line supply that along with the number of repetitions and the pairs of addresses and keys.
+To run multiple contracts for multiple wallets, set environment variables to the hosts and ports for the  Runtime instances (see [Help](#help)), and on the command line supply that along with the number of repetitions and the pairs of addresses and keys.

 ```bash
 marlowe-scaling 2 \